ruchikasancheti571993/Langchain_Falcon/README.md

 # Langchain_Falcon
-Implementing Space QA retrieval with finetuned Falcon (on aviation data) using Langchain
+Implementing aviation specific QA with finetuned Falcon (on aviation data) using Langchain